-We know that the ‘stay at home’ measures can feel particularly isolating if you are experiencing stalking.
+We know that lockdown measures can feel particularly isolating if you are experiencing stalking.

-There are many ways in which stalking can happen in this context and we have written about stalking behaviours and how to identify them here.
+When staying at home and/or doing most of your activities online, there are many ways in which stalking can happen and we have written about stalking behaviours and how to identify them here.

 In this blog you will find a list of practical steps that might be useful in your situation and ways in which you can get help and support.